-If you’re already getting a quote from a company, it’s likely that they’ll come to the table with a few different financing options.
+If you’re already getting a quote from a solar installer, it’s likely that they’ll come to the table with a few different financing options.
+On the EnergySage Marketplace, you’ll see your solar loan options when you receive your solar installation quotes.
 Those loan options–and others you find directly–can come from a few different sources:

 - Credit unions: local banks and credit unions all over the country offer energy loan products for homeowners.
 You can often find some of the lowest-cost, most advantageous loan options here!